digigaia/kudu/ARCHITECTURE.md

 - our own crate imports

+## Hex literals are written in lower-case

-## TODO: DECIDE: use `hex::encode_upper()` instead of `hex::encode()`
+That also means that we should use `hex::encode()` instead of `hex::encode_upper()`

 Antelope C++ code uses UPPER_CASE
 Wharfkit TS code uses lower_case

-it seems that lower case encoding is more readable as lower case letters have a lower height than digits, whereas upper case letters have the same height
+It seems that lower case encoding is more readable as lower case letters have a lower height than digits, whereas upper case letters and digits all have the same height so it's harder to distinguish groups of characters.

+Most crypto websites (block explorers) seem to use lower case too.